What’s a garden without the sound of birdsong?

 On their way south, they make R & R stops along the way for replenishment and an energy boost.
 It is important that hummingbird feeders be kept up and maintained even into November, to help out the stragglers.

 Orioles usually precede the hummers, so keep putting out oranges and nectar for them as well.

-You may notice in that in early autumn, great flocks of starlings, blackbirds and grackles begin swarming in the sky, like great undulating schools of fish in swooping in exotic flight patterns.
+You may notice in that in early autumn, great flocks of starlings, blackbirds, and grackles begin swarming in the sky, like great undulating schools of fish in swooping and exotic flight patterns.